 There’s no set time frame for any lawsuit.
 The timeline for a nursing home wrongful death case depends on how complex the case is, whether it goes to court or settles beforehand, and what types of deadlines the specific court has.

 How much is a nursing home wrongful death settlement worth?

-There’s no easy way to predict how much a nursing home wrongful death settlement may be worth.
 Nursing home wrongful death settlements vary according to a number of unique details in each case, like the age and health of the deceased, their overall life expectancy, any lost income or earning capacity, and more.
-Learn more about your potential legal options by calling (800) 995-1212 or getting a free case review today.

-There is no way to predict an average settlement amount for a nursing home wrongful death claim.
+There is no way to predict the average nursing home wrongful death settlement amount.
 In addition to each case being different, each state has different laws that dictate how much money can be awarded.

-A number of different factors are taken into consideration when determining compensation for nursing home wrongful death cases, including the deceased’s:
+A number of different factors are taken into consideration when determining nursing home wrongful death settlements, including the deceased’s: